-CHAPTER 250 - Adjustments
+CHAPTER 250 - Adjustments 250.005 Adjustments

-250.005 Adjustments

-(a) Applicability.

-(1) Classes.

-(B) A Class 2 adjustment is an adjustment to any development standard in the UDC other than a Class 1 adjustment, including an adjustment to any numerical development standard in the UDC that increases or decreases the standard by more than 20 percent.

-Response: A Class 2 Adjustment application is required to allow the placement of the driveways as proposed.
-Neither of the two driveways meet the success spacing requirement of 370-feet.
-(804.035(d))
+- (a) Applicability. - (1) Classes. - (B) A Class 2 adjustment is an adjustment to any development standard in the UDC other than a Class 1 adjustment, including an adjustment to any numerical development standard in the UDC that increases or decreases the standard by more than 20 percent. - Response: An Adjustment application is not required as the distance between the neighbor's driveway to the north and the northern most proposed driveway for this project meets the stand (370-feet).
+The revised plans reflect an increase in the distance to 380-feet.